Germany: Drugs gangs grow more brutal and unscrupulous | DW | 27.07.2021

 When it came to heroin trafficking, cases known to the police were down 4.9% compared to 2019.
 However, officials said, there was thought to still be widespread availability and continued demand for the drug in the German market.

-Estimates by the United Nations show opium poppy cultivation areas in Southwest Asia have grown significantly in 2020.
+Estimates by the United Nations show opium poppy cultivation areas in southwest Asia grew significantly in 2020.

 When it came to cocaine, the trend appeared to be ever upward.
 Total cocaine seizures in 2020 were at least 11 metric tons.
 In 2018, there were at least 5 metric tons, which had increased to 10 tons in 2019.
 A record seizure of 16 tons in the Port of Hamburg in February this year indicates that this trend will continue.